pdl/Articulate/Design.md

 Groups could be on a zone basis, e.g. public/authors (roles?)

 What about Groups of groups, e.g. "developer" across projects

+### Implementation

+Create a content interpreter which gets meta and content together, and does things like run the XSLT.
+For this we really need the content retrieval to be OO.

+The intepreter should be configured with a list of converters.

+It will take the content and determine if it can convert the contents into HTML using the tools it has.
+If it cannot, it will offer a file location for download.

+### Components

+How are components (sections, comments, etc.) stored, loaded, configured, etc?

+Does this include metadata extractors?

+Problem: If you load a section, you need to run all the interpreters

+Before the response is passed to the template, the components are loaded in order.

+$component->process( $response ); # the response is mutated in-place

+### Architecture summary

+- Plack Middleware
+- Templating
+- Route handlers
+- Service handlers
+- Components
+- Interpreters
+- Content Storage
+- DB/FS

+Service handlers are the fulcrum of the application and should not need to be changed.
+The route handlers and templating can be rewritten at will.
+Components down through content storage are configured like plugins.

+### Caching and indexing

+The Content component is responsible for caching content, meta, etc, and also clearing the cache when edits are made.
+This is a low-priority issue to implement.

 ---